A unifying framework for quantifying the nature of animal interactions: Results

 The advection diffusion equations for this system of coupled step selection functions are then

 Furthermore, the continuous-time limits of the scent marking equations (\ref{wolf_population}) are as follows \citep[chapter 3]{moorcroftthesis}

-Equations (\ref{fin_adv_diff}) and (\ref{scent_ode}) form the system studied in \citet{lewismurray1993}.
+Equations (\ref{fin_adv_diff}) and (\ref{scent_ode}) form the system studied in \citep{lewismurray1993}.
 This process can be generalized to derive advection diffusion equations describing territorial pattern formation in two dimensions \citep{moorcroftlewis}.

-Equation (\ref{cssf_general}) also reduces to a variety of collective motion models other than territorial ones, including trail-following ants \citep{deneubourgetal1989} and collective patterns in animal populations through alignment and attraction \citep{couzinetal2002, eftimieetal2007}.
-Since analysis of such collective animal models is not the main reason for constructing this framework, detailed explanations are left to the Supplementary Information.
+{\bf Alignment-and-attraction models.} Equation (\ref{cssf_general}) also reduces to a variety of collective motion models other than territorial ones, including trail-following ants \citep{deneubourgetal1989} and collective patterns in animal populations through alignment and attraction \citep{couzinetal2002, eftimieetal2007}.
+Here we address one of these modelling frameworks \citep{couzinetal2002} with the others left to the Supplementary Information.